Canning Tomato Soup

 Pro tips

-- Always use added bottled lemon juice or citric acid when you can tomato products, to ensure a low enough pH.
-Acid levels in tomatoes can vary drastically, so do not skip this step.
+- Always use added bottled lemon juice or citric acid when you can tomato products to ensure a low enough pH.
+Acidity levels in tomatoes can vary drastically, so do not skip this step.

-- According to the National Center for Home Food Preservation, do not add more than 3 cups of low acid vegetables to 22 pounds of tomatoes (about 25 cups of tomato juice).
+- According to the National Center for Home Food Preservation, do not add more than three cups of low-acid vegetables (carrots, onion, celery) to 22 pounds of tomatoes (about 25 cups of tomato juice).

 - Jar sterilization is not required because the processing times are greater than ten minutes.
 Just make sure your jars are clean and warm.
-(Warm them up in the microwave or in the canning pot, since you are heating that at the same time.)
+(Warm them up in the microwave or the canning pot since you are heating them at the same time.)

 How to use canned tomato soup

-- Heat it up and dip your favorite grilled sandwich in it for the ultimate in childhood pleasures.
-If you would like a more creamy soup, add milk, butter or cream.
+- Heat it and dip your favorite grilled sandwich in it for the ultimate in childhood pleasures.
+If you would like a more creamy soup, add milk, butter, or cream.

 - As a sauce: Dilute the tomato soup with water or broth and use it as a sauce for pasta, rice, or vegetables.